ComposersLearn

 The conservatives held that nobody could surpass Beethoven’s greatness, while the New German School believed his music was the beginning of a new musical age.

-Brahms started composing his first symphony (Opus 68 in C minor) in 1854, but due to his perfectionism, the public had to wait 22 years to hear it.
+Brahms started composing his first symphony (opus 68 in C minor) in 1854, but because of his perfectionism, the public had to wait 22 years to hear it.

 The composer wasn’t happy with the symphony until it had undergone serious edits.